 What is a declaration of intent?

 A declaration of intent is the part in the ceremony where you actually assert that you want to marry your partner – so you can see why we think it’s so important!
 It’s when your officiant asks if you want to marry the person you’re standing across from and you let them know you certainly do.
-It’s also known as a commitment statement.
+It’s also known as a commitment statement or statement of intent.
 Typically, declarations of intent will follow this structure:

 Officiant: Do you, YOUR NAME, take PARTNER’S NAME to be your spouse?